Who Are Smarter Cats or Dogs?

-It is apparent that dogs love their owners not only are they happy to greet you when you come home they have no problem showing you by wagging their tails and running to you when you open the door.
+It’s apparent that dogs love their owners not only are they happy to greet you when you come home, but they show you by wagging their tails and running to the door.

 Cats, on the other hand, don’t even budge when you walk through the door, they just keep napping or just yawn as they look at you like, oh your home!

-My kitten is super smart and loving and finicky and every affection shown to her is on her terms but, even so, there is Connor, my son’s dog who loves to give you love and kisses and happily greets anybody…
+My kitten is super smart, loving and finicky and every affection shown to her is on her terms but, even so, there is Connor, my son’s dog who loves to give you love and kisses and happily greets anybody…

 It’s a dog’s world and a cat’s meow and all in all that undoubtedly equals LOVE!

 If you liked this article please share it with your friends and family and we appreciate you stopping by for a visit.
 Leave any suggestions or comments in the comments section 🙂

 Take care and we’ll talk to you soon!